-6 Landing Page Optimization Hacks For Websites In Bloom
+6 Landing Page Optimization Hacks Based on Consumer Psychology

 A good landing page can double (or even triple) the number of leads that you get from ads, referrals and emails.
 In fact, landing page optimization is one of the most important parts of a digital marketing campaign.
-Depending on how (and where) you build them, your landing pages can turn your traffic into leads, your leads into subscribers, and subscribers into loyal customers.
-These 6 hacks will help you to get more from your landing pages.
+These 6 hacks will help you to get more from your click-through traffic.

 A memorable impression begins with the way you generate traffic.
 There are tons of ways to make your Google ads more effective, but creating a distinctive look is often overlooked.

 Someone who enters a broad search term probably isn’t ready to click “buy”.
 At the same time, someone who enters a precise search term probably doesn’t need to learn about your brand.
 Pitching your landing page at the right stage of the conversion funnel is essential.
-If your offer does not align with your audience, your traffic will fly off to another page.
+If your offer does not align with your audience, your traffic will quickly disappear.

-This ad for Ranking Coach, a search engine optimization service, is associated with a very general search term (I typed in “traffic to my website”).
+This ad for Ranking Coach, a search engine optimization service, is associated with a very general search term (“traffic to my website”).

-It is clearly designed for people at an early stage in the sales funnel and the landing page is optimized with this in mind.
+It is clearly designed for people at an early stage in the sales funnel and the landing page has been designed with this in mind.
 The CTA provides a very low hurdle (who can’t afford to “Learn More”?) and the endorsements are clearly displayed.